 VideoProc allows you to record desktop screen activities, record video with Webcam, and also record screen and webcam at the same time.

 1 Click "Recorder" button in the main screen, and then get access to Recorder interface.

-2 Click "Screen" button to load your computer screen.
+2 Exit Settings window, and then click "Screen" button to load your computer screen.

 3 Click "Crop" button at the bottom left corner to specify the area you want to record.
 To record the entire screen, you don't need to trouble "Crop".